HenrysElephant1/ProjectAres/README.md

 P2: IJKL; to move, U and O to fire weapons <br>

 ## NOTE:
 This program uses SDL2, assimp, and glm, which may need to be installed on your computer.
-All can be installed from the command line
+All can be installed from the command line.
+Please note however that we never got the chance to test this on a Windows or a Linux machine.
+All three of us use Mac and OpenGL often doesn't behave between platforms so it's very possible that this will not run other OS's.